 It is English accessible, and photography was allowed in only certain places in the exhibit, and these places are clearly marked.

 I next went to the Calligraphy Museum, and this was quite different from the others I had attended up to this point.
 It was a little hidden, but still well maintained and attended to.

-The content of this museums covers the use calligraphy through time and how it has affected the Japanese writing system.
+The content of this museum covers the use calligraphy through time and how it has affected the Japanese writing system.